rabbitmq/rabbitmq-website/site/install-rpm.md

 # and so on
 sudo rabbitmq-diagnostics status

+# prints cluster membership information
+sudo rabbitmq-diagnostics cluster_status

 # prints effective node configuration
 sudo rabbitmq-diagnostics environment

-# performs a more extensive health check of the local node
-sudo rabbitmq-diagnostics node_health_check
 </pre>

-All `rabbitmqctl` commands will report the node absence if no broker is running.
+All `rabbitmqctl` commands will report an error if no node is running.

-See the [CLI tools guide](/cli.html) to learn more.
+See the [CLI tools](/cli.html) and [Monitoring](/monitoring.html) guides to learn more.

 ## <a id="server-logs" class="anchor" href="#server-logs">Log Files and Management</a>